 The experience of building companies and membership on various boards has given Mark and Elaine broad exposure to management and organizational governance so that both are now able to contribute actively at Prairie.

-At the top of his "special interests" list are their three daughters, Charlotte, Deborah, and Jocelyn, two sons-in-law, a grandson (Caden), and a granddaughter (Eden).
+At the top of his “special interests” list are their three daughters, Charlotte, Deborah, and Jocelyn, two sons-in-law, a grandson (Caden), and two granddaughters (Eden & Cora).
 He enjoys reading, golfing, travelling, game nights around the table, and people.

 From the foundation of the school in 1922, our heartbeat has been “To know Christ and make Him known.”
 We continue in that tradition, in alignment with the global church.